Dispose pattern: Early exit

 The try...finally construct is necessary for proper exception safety, since the finally block enables execution of cleanup logic regardless of if an exception is thrown or not in the try block.

 One disadvantage of this approach is that it requires the programmer to explicitly add cleanup code in a finally block.
 This leads to code size bloat, and failure to do so will lead to resource leakage in the program.

 Language constructs

 To make the safe use of the dispose pattern less verbose, several languages have some kind of built-in support for resources held and released in the same block of code.

+In C++, disposing is traditionally done through the Resource Acquisition is Initialization (RAII) pattern, such as by using smart pointers.
+Once a resource leaves scope, its destructor is called.

 The C# language features the using statement that automatically calls the Dispose method on an object that implements the IDisposable interface: